Winner-Dimiri/Sales-Performance-Analysis/README.md

 #### Sales Performance Analysis
 Total Revenue
+Quarterly and Yearly Trends
+Top 5 Products by Revenue
+Top 3 Regions by Revenue

+#### Customer Analysis
+Recency, Frequency, and Monetary

 ### Data Analysis
 This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;
 ```SQL